splunk/public-o11y-docs/admin/notif-services/xmatters.rst

 * :ref:`xmatters2`

-  You must be an Splunk Observability Cloud administrator to complete this task.
+  You must be a Splunk Observability Cloud administrator to complete this task.

 * :ref:`xmatters3`

 .. _xmatters1:

-Step 1: Create an Splunk Observability Cloud integration in xMatters
+Step 1: Create a Splunk Observability Cloud integration in xMatters
 =================================================================================

-For information about how to create an Splunk Observability Cloud integration in xMatters, you can search "Splunk Infrastructure Monitoring" on xMatters website.
+For information about how to create a Splunk Observability Cloud integration in xMatters, you can search "Splunk Infrastructure Monitoring" on xMatters website.

 .. _xmatters2: